An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Interface Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how TILE stock compares to 2,000+ US-based stocks, and to peers in the Producer Manufacturing sector and Building Products industry.
+We show how TILE stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Carpet and Rug Mills industry.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.